A cordless, rechargeable razor that runs for up to 60 minutes on a charge and can produce a variety of styles.

-Affordable.
-Includes pop-up trimming tool.
+A razor that includes a pop-up trimming tool for detail work.
 Up to 60 minutes of shaving per charge.
 Fully washable design.
 Flexible shaving head.
 Can be used with or without its charging cord.

 Two hours of recharging time isn’t nearly so bad if you don’t mind shaving in corded mode.

-Waterproof.
-Features skin-nourishing almond oil strip.
+A waterproof option that features a skin-nourishing almond oil strip.
 Anti-microbial design.
-Waterproof.
-4 blades, for a smoother shave.
+It has 4 blades, for a smoother shave.
 Easily cuts longer hairs.
-2 colors available.
+Available in 2 colors.

-Although this electric razor includes a charging stand, it takes a whopping 20 hours to recharge its battery.
+Although it includes a charging stand, it takes a whopping 20 hours to recharge its battery.